sidechained/TrainingTheBeagle/Tutorials/_essential/osc.md

 Python requires the pyOSC library to be able to handle Open Sound Control.
 For instructions on how to install this library, see the pyOSC section of Fredrik Olofsson's tutorial [here](https://github.com/redFrik/udk10-Embedded_Systems/tree/master/udk131114#--installing-software).

-### a.
-Python to SuperCollider
+### 1. Python to SuperCollider

 The following are 'bare bones' examples which show how to send OSC messages between Python and SuperCollider.
 This will be the typical approach for most simple projects (i.e. sensor input produces sound output).

 #### Sending an OSC Message from Python